Mate Sound the Pump...

 Baker writes that Samuel Moore (1775-1844) and Peter Austin (1770-1863) took over the Southwick Union Pottery and changed its name to the Wear Pottery sometime after 1805.
 They operated as S. Moore & Co, and that title remained throughout subsequent changes in ownership.
 Moore and Austin trained at Newbottle High Pottery under Robert Fairbairns.

-The left plaque above, listed on eBay a few years ago, has a rare horseshoe 'MOORE & Co' early impress.
-The unmarked plaque on the right (above) is of a larger size (188 mm diameter).
-They could be as early as c1820.
+The top left plaque above (165 mm diameter) has a rare horseshoe 'MOORE & Co' early impress.
+The unmarked plaque top right is of a larger size (188 mm diameter).
+The bottom left plaque (165 mm diameter) has angels or cherubim moulded in relief.
+These plaques could be as early as the 1820s.

 Proudly powered by Weebly